 Enabling the most efficient work

-Over the last few years, we’ve heard many examples of people feeling overburdened, overworked, and spending a lot of time in meetings, particularly online meetings.
-It’s difficult to see how this time contributes positively towards delivering outcomes for an organisation.
+In recent years, we’ve seen many people feeling overburdened, overworked, and spending excessive time in meetings, especially online.
+It’s challenging to see how this time positively contributes to delivering organizational outcomes.

-The structure of an organisation will influence individual’s decisions about where we invest our time.
-Anyone in a business wants to know that their choices purposely drive towards something they can recognise as valuable.
+The structure of an organization influences individuals’ decisions about where to invest their time.
+Everyone wants to know that their choices drive towards something valuable.

 Inject Autonomy

-Another significant shift could be to inject more autonomy within your teams to solve complex problems.
-People hierarchically led tend to find it harder to combine skills aligned to valuable outcomes or solve problems.
-In contrast, a top-down flow of work into teams that are enabled to make decisions creates an opportunity to leverage that collective.
-However, to get to the outcomes organisations are looking for, it has to be designed intentionally.
+Another significant shift could be injecting more autonomy within your teams to solve complex problems.
+Hierarchically led individuals often struggle to align their skills to valuable outcomes or solve problems effectively.
+In contrast, a top-down flow of work into teams empowered to make decisions allows for leveraging their collective strengths.
+However, achieving the desired outcomes requires intentional design.

-In our recent podcast on Organisation Design, Roy Stapleton gives a great example of this situation.
+In our recent podcast on Organizational Design, Roy Stapleton provides a great example of this approach.
+Building agile foundations for teams is essential to fostering this autonomy and ensuring successful outcomes.

 “I have been working with a client for the last couple of years.
 That client had a very clear goal around how they affected society and invested in sustainable outcomes for their society.”

 “Really beautiful goal.
-It was a vision that I’m sure many people in that organisation felt very strongly about.
-In fact, in their engagement surveys, it is one of the key reasons people work for that organisation.
-However, when we started to do the organisational design, we realised that, ultimately, there weren’t that many people committed to their actual job doing that work.
+It was a vision that I’m sure many people in that organization felt very strongly about.
+In fact, in their engagement surveys, it is one of the key reasons people work for that organization.
+However, when we started to do the organizational design, we realized that, ultimately, there weren’t that many people committed to their actual job doing that work.
 It was pretty much primarily voluntary.
 It was beyond the capacity plan of other work.
 They were committed to the rest of the time; it was certainly aspirational.”

 “However, in terms of the effort linked to those outcomes, there wasn’t a lot going on in reality.
-So doing an Organisation Design, you’re able to highlight that need to invest proper time, real capacity, and thought in how we create the opportunity within the organisation to go after this very important visionary goal.”
+So doing an Organization Design, you’re able to highlight that need to invest proper time, real capacity, and thought in how we create the opportunity within the organization to go after this very important visionary goal.”

 Creating an environment for agility

-One of the crucial aspects of the many interaction and connections in a large organisation is understanding how we create dependencies and handoffs.
-Once established, we need to remove friction from those systems as much as possible.
-We want people to actively connect with each other to solve problems and create value.
+One crucial aspect of interactions and connections in a large organization is understanding how we create dependencies and handoffs.
+Once identified, we need to minimize friction in these systems.
+Our goal is to encourage people to actively connect, solve problems, and create value.

-To achieve true agility for a whole organisation, we need to create a structure that Agile can operate.
-Even with optimum Agile teams, if the environment constrains them, the value they’re trying to deliver will not be realised.
+To achieve true agility across the organization, we need to establish agile foundations for teams.
+Even with optimal Agile teams, if the environment constrains them, the value they aim to deliver will not be realized.

-Going through the Organisational Design process will ensure the teams are set up to thrive.
+The Organizational Design process will ensure teams are set up to thrive, creating a structure where Agile can operate effectively.

 When is the best time to do it?